afjaramilg/learning_javascript/javascript.info/notes.md

 ```
  other applications include creating functions with pre-set initial arguments, by making the `thisArg` argument `null` or `undefined` (for now i see no difference, however see `[8]`) and adding some parameters. since all functions in javascript have an `arguments` object, the resulting function can still be called with additional arbitrary parameters.

+a specific usage mentioned by `[12]` is to provide a callback function with a set this in contexts where the `this` value can be unexpected, such as in `timeOut()`, whose `this` is not inherited from the environment.

 `fn.call(thisArg, arg1, ..., argN)` **and** `fn.apply(thisArg, argsArray)`
 by `[9]` and `[10]`'s own admission, these two functions are almost the same, only that one takes a list of parameters and the other takes the parameters directly.

 **the performance comparison**
 as per `[11]` it seems (and i confirmed) that `call()` is faster than `apply()`. i also compared it to `bind()` being called different ways and found that, in my tests, `call()` and `bind()` were pretty close with regards to their speed for small speeds. the advantage of `bind()` only becomes apparent as the iteration count becomes rather large, and even then the javascript engine applied some sort of optimization after a certain point that put them head-to-head once more.